joaomdsg/go_island_adventure_challenge/challenges/2_treasure_hunt/README.md

 2. The map cannot be empty.
 If it is, your function should return an error.
 3. The numbers on the cells must accurately represent the straight-line distance to the treasure.
 If they don't, your function should return an error.
 4. There must be exactly one treasure on the map.
 If there is more than one, your function should return an error.
+5. The algorithm should always move to the adjecent cell with the lowest number.
+If there are multiple adjecent cells with that same lowest number, the movement should be in this order of preference: East, South, West, North.

 ## Example 📝